Nissan Serena: Thailand

 The sixth-generation Serena was launched in Thailand on 24 March 2025.
-It is only offered with e-Power series hybrid powertrain, with a single Highway Star 7-seater variant.
+It is only offered with e-Power series hybrid powertrain, with the sole Highway Star 7-seater variant.

 Awards

 Nissan Serena won Technology Award at 2023-2024 Japan car of the year.
 Nissan has announced that the Serena minivan has been awarded the Technology Car of the Year at the 2023-2024 Japan Car of the Year awards.